ErpNetDocs/tech/modules/crm/sales/customers/external-access.md

 To do so:

-1. Select a customer from the table and reveal the **External Access** panel from the **Customize Form** option of the main customer form.
+1. Select a customer from the customer form. and reveal the **External Access** panel from the **Customize Form** option of the main customer form.

    ![pictures](pictures/customize_form.png)